nguyenkhacduyngoc/censorface-js/README.md

 For demo the application, you can access at [my page](https://nickuntitled.github.io/face-detection-js) in order to test the face detection algorithm by censoring the face by using Retinaface with MobileNetV2 as a backbone.

+### Result
+Here is the result of the Censorface below.

 ```
 Citation
 =========